Minnesota Wildflowers

 Flower: Flower shape: irregular Cluster type: raceme

 [photo of leaves] Leaves are mostly hidden, integrated within the surface of the mucky soil.
-Finely branching stems to 6 inches long with 6 to 14 nodes from which extend spidery filamentous foliage and fine fibrous roots, small bladders for capturing micro-organisms are present but nearly impossible to observe without careful examination under a microscope.
+Occasionally, leaves are absent.
+When present, they are unbranched, linear (like a slender blade of grass), bear bladders, and alternate along the stem.
+Root-like branches are generally present.
 Flowering stems are green or yellow-green, with a few widely spaced, alternately attached, scale-like leaves, each not more than 1/12 inch long.

 Notes:

-Another one of Minnesota's carnivorous plant species, Horned Bladderwort is not as widespread as the Common Bladderwort (Utricularia macrorhiza).
+Another one of Minnesota's carnivorous plant species, Horned Bladderwort is not as widespread as the Common Bladderwort (Utricularia vulgaris).
 It is highly restricted to specific open bog habitats that are exceedingly harder to find in Minnesota.
 While this species’ range extends to eastern Texas it is more limited to northern Minnesota, more likely due to habitat requirements than cold temperatures.
-The population in Anoka County is a rather disjunct population within Minnesota, but again it is in a rare habitat enviornment in which it can thrive.
-There are 7 bladderwort species in Minnesota, most with yellow flowers and similar leaves.
-Distinguishing features are the size and shape of the spur, the general shape of the flowers, including relative sizes of the upper and lower lips, the bladder size and location.
-Horned Bladderwort bladders are unseen, the spur is fairly slender and mostly points down, and the lower flower lip may be shorter than the upper, though broader, and the flowers are solid yellow.
+The population in Anoka County is a rather disjunct population within Minnesota, but again it is in a rare habitat environment in which it can thrive.
+There are 8 bladderwort species in Minnesota, most with yellow flowers and similar leaves.
+Distinguishing features are the size and shape of the spur, the general shape of the flowers, including relative sizes of the upper and lower lips, the bladder size and location, and leaf arrangement.
+Horned Bladderwort bladders are unseen, the spur is fairly slender and mostly points down, the lower flower lip may be shorter than the upper, though broader, the flowers are solid yellow without red venation, and the leaves are unbranched.
+When not in bloom, it is very difficult to distinguish from Lavender Bladderwort (Utricularia resupinata), which has very similar leaves and violet flowers.
+Although the commonly held view is that the bladders of bladderworts are for capturing and digesting microorganisms that provide the plant with nutrients, bladders more often have been observed to contain communities of microorganisms (bacteria, algae, and diatoms) living in the bladders, not as prey, suggesting that the bladders may also, and perhaps more importantly, serve to establish mutually beneficial relationships with some microorganisms.

 • Prairie Restorations - Bringing people together with the land